304 North Cardinal St.

 Once your garden is planted out, the rest of the growing season is dedicated to ensuring your plants are thriving.
 You’ll want to make sure they’re getting the right amount of light, as well as regular deep waterings.

-A great way to ensure that your plants are getting the right amount of water at the right times is to add drip line in your garden.
+A great way to ensure that your plants are getting the right amount of water at the right times is to add a drip line in your garden.
 It’s quick and easy to install, and also quite affordable.
 Installing your own drip line irrigation will save you hours of work throughout the season, and will also help conserve water as it’s a very efficient method of watering your garden.
 Learning how to start a garden is a busy time, so anything you can do to reduce chores is a good thing!
 Here are instructions for how to install your own drip line so you can get started!

 Before fertilizing your plants, do some research about high-quality organic plant foods available in your area.
 Many fertilizers offered for sale are made of synthetically-produced chemicals and are not approved for organic gardening.
 Investigate organic alternatives such as compost, worm castings, and fish emulsion.
 I like to top-dress my garden every spring and fall with an inch or two of homemade compost, and then feed my extra-hungry plants with worm castings during the growing season.

 Make it a habit to walk through your garden on a regular basis to check up on your plants and make sure they’re doing well.
 Give any plants that aren’t thriving some extra attention.
-Also make a note of how each crop is performing in your garden planner.
+Also, make a note of how each crop is performing in your garden planner.
 These notes will be priceless when you plan your garden next year.

 It can also be nice just to walk through the garden sometimes without doing anything or making any notes.
 Gardens can be incredibly calming places.
 Take time to enjoy the little moments of plant and insect life amidst the plants you’ve grown.
 It’s always worth it to take the time to appreciate the habitat you’ve created by growing a garden.

-Phase 4: Harvest Season
+Phase 4: Harvest season

 The final phase of learning how to start a garden is enjoying harvest season!
 This is the part where you get to enjoy the results of all of your hard work learning how to start a garden.
 There is nothing like a fresh tomato, straight from the vine, to make all of the work worth it.

-When to Harvest Produce
+When to harvest produce?

 Harvest your vegetables in the morning if possible, after the morning dew has dried.
 The veggies will be fresh and plump with moisture, having not yet been dried out by the hot afternoon sun.
-They’ll be at the peak of their flavour and perfect for enjoying.
+They’ll be at the peak of their flavor and perfect for enjoying.

 If you’ve got lots of one type of vegetable ripening at one time, consider giving some away to friends, family, or a local food bank.
 Alternatively, freeze your harvest so you can enjoy it throughout the winter.
 If you know how to can or pickle veggies, that is also a great option.

-After all of your produce has been harvested for the year, it’s time to clean up the garden.
+After all of your product has been harvested for the year, it’s time to clean up the garden.
 Many plants can be safely hot composted along with your fall leaves.
 Others can be left up throughout the winter to provide food and shelter for beneficial insects and other friendly critters.
 Fall is also a great time to plant winter cover crops or winter greens.

 …and that’s it for the four phases of learning how to start a garden!